noraa-july-stoke/tangerine/readme.md

 architecture and basic functionality.
 I am hoping to have a working full version of the framework up and running some time soon.

-I am also working on a CLI tool for database migrations.
+I am also working on a CLI tool for this.
-I aim to make the new framework with better route creation syntax than Flask and am hoping to tackle some problems such as running database migrations in a better fashion (because ewwww migrations in Python frameworks....
-JavaScript frameworks currently handle this so much better).

 This is brand new, so still making skeletons/experimenting with the basic architecture and modules that I want to use.
 I am working out some kinks in the Tangerine class before I fixup Request, Response,and Ctx and then start to add in